Here are 3 of the most common rare earths and the ASX stocks exposed to them

 Scandium also has unique properties that make it excellent for use in high-strength alloys used to manufacture aircraft components such as bicycle frames and golf club shafts.

-Additionally, scandium oxide can be added to aluminum alloys used in aerospace structures to increase their strength without adding significant weight.
+Additionally, scandium oxide can be added to aluminium alloys used in aerospace structures to increase their strength without adding significant weight.

 3. Lanthanum